xmonader/letsbuildacompiler-pretty/src/tutor13_procedures.md

 The idea is that the value of Base will be  frozen  after we have processed the formal parameters, and  won't  increase  further as the new, local variables, are inserted in the symbol table.
-This is taken care of at the end of FormalList:
+This is taken care of at the end of `FormalList`:

 ```delphi
 {--------------------------------------------------------------}